awest25/research-report-mechae-199/README.md

 ---

 ### 5.2 Challenges and Limitations

 Despite the promising results, several challenges remain:

-- **Complexity of video synchronization:** While LED detection and frame alignment techniques worked in controlled settings, practical implementation issues required further refinements.
+- **Complexity of video synchronization:** The original approach relied on LED-based synchronization, but due to practical challenges, including occlusion by the patient’s hand and frame-writing delays, we have transitioned to using the record button on the laptop as the synchronization trigger.
-- **Integration of patient data:** The dataset currently consists of a small number of patient recordings, limiting the generalizability of results.
+- **Integration of patient data:** The dataset currently consists of a small number of patient recordings, which limits the generalizability of the results.
 - **High computational costs:** Every change in the pipeline requires running inference on all models across all tasks, leading to long training and evaluation times.

 Addressing these challenges will be crucial for making the system more scalable and clinically viable.

 ---